kriszyp/cobase/README.md

 `for(id)` - Return the entity for the given id.
 `get(id)` - Shorthand for `Entity.for(id).valueof()`.
 `set(id, value)` - Shorthand for `Entity.for(id).put(value)`.
-`instanceIds` - This property returns a VArray with ids of all the available instances of the entity.
+`instanceIds` - This property returns a variable array (VArray) with ids of all the available instances of the entity.
+`subscribe((event) => void)` - Subscribe to any changes to any instances of this class.
 `whenUpdatedFrom(Source)` - Wait for any updates made to the source to be propagated to this entity.
 `index(propertyName)` - This returns an `Index` class defined such it indexes this class using the provided property name, or `indexBy` function (that can be referenced by the provided name).